 Heavy Loads, Slow Speed = Power-lifting, Advanced Calisthenics, Isometric Training

 Light Loads, High Speed = Sprinting, Jumping, Throwing

 Lighter Loads, Slow Speed = Bodybuilding, Circuit Style Training, Cardio

 CHAPTER FOUR – Example Training Plan

 Freedom of Strength

-In our newest product “The Superhuman Strength Protocol” – we have created a Freedom of Strength Variation.
+In our newest product “The Unshakable Strength Protocol” – we have created a Freedom of Strength Variation.

 This is the greatest example of how to adjust the exercises that you would typically perform within the gym – with no equipment whatsoever.